Plan9-Archive/inferno-wiki/Home.md

 # Inferno and Limbo

-Inferno provides an operating system environment for applications written in the concurrnet programming language Limbo.
+Inferno provides an operating system environment for applications written in the concurrent programming language Limbo.

 ## Pages